 Another Serbian study also found that the compounds in rose hips stopped human cancer cells from multiplying.

 If you were wondering about the main benefits of rose hips, I hope that this information truly illuminated all its advantages.
-As I mentioned, consuming rose hips as fruit, in a powdered form, and as tea regularly and over a long period of time is key to seeing its tangible health advantages.
+As I mentioned, consuming rose hips as fruit, in a powdered form, and as tea regularly and over a long period is key to seeing its tangible health advantages.
 Whether you are looking to lower your inflammation levels or are set on reversing a chronic illness, rose hips are a panacea for cellular regeneration!

 Herbal teas are ideal for detoxification of the body, since hot water instigates toxin release from tissues, promotes blood and lymphatic circulation, and triggers waste removal from the body.
 Having tea first thing in the morning is one of my favorite long-term practices that I recommend as one of the most effective detox habits.